Learning Outcomes

 - Defense of others – Same standard as self-defense, applied to protect another.

-- Insanity – If the defendant lacked capacity to understand the wrongfulness of the act.
+- Insanity – If the defendant lacked capacity to understand the wrongfulness of the act or to conform conduct to the law, depending on the jurisdiction’s test.

 - Voluntary intoxication – May negate specific intent if the jurisdiction allows.